Peek into the lives of an early Fremantle family

 Hobbs was later knighted in acknowledgement of his contributions to architecture and his designs are well-known landmarks, including this house, which is a rare and fine example of his early work in Western Australia.

-Samson House, along with its contents from 2 generations of the Samson family, was left to the people of Western Australia by Sir Frederick Samson.
-‘Fred’ was elected to the Fremantle City Council in 1936 and became mayor unopposed in 1951.
-He remained unchallenged in that office until he retired 21 years later in 1972.
-His enthusiasm for the port city led to him becoming known as ‘Mr Fremantle’.
-His legacy includes a range of industrial developments and protection and reuse of heritage buildings.
+Samson House was inherited by Michael’s son Frederick ‘Fred’ Samson.
+Fred was elected to the Fremantle City Council in 1936 and became Mayor unopposed in 1951.
+He remained unchallenged in that office until he retired 21 years later in 1972, with a public service record of 36 years.
+His enthusiasm for and dedication to the development of this port city led to him becoming known as ‘Mr Fremantle’ and also being knighted.

 Not only was Fred a dedicated public servant, he was an enthusiastic gardener with a passion for photography and film, which is evident when you visit the house.
 The grounds are lovely and memorabilia covers the walls of the interior.

 Following the death of his wife Daphne in 1953, Fred considered giving up the role of Mayor because he felt that he needed a ‘Mayoress’.
 He invited his recently widowed sister, Rita, to perform this role – one that she did tirelessly.

 Rita was actively involved in various charities, including a period as President of the Penguin Club.
 Samson House still holds many traces of Rita – her drawings of her much-loved dogs are on the wall, and her piano and sheet music are in the drawing room.